PpairNode/CyberArsenal/README.md

 Understandable keys are:
 - `name_exe`: name of the command
 - `cmd_types`: A `|` separated list of types for the command (supported are `pentest|forensics|programming|reverse|crypto|network|sysadmin`)
-- `explanation`: an explanation of the command
+- `short_desc`: an short description of the command
+- `details`: details if the tool need more info
 - `args`: all arguments of this command
     - An arg between `<k>`, will have a `k` key which can be modified from the tool.
     - An arg prompted like this `<k|v>`, has a auto-filled `k` key with the `v` value by default.